Jeevan-Guduru/ETL_Marketing_Campaign/README.md

 # Introduction:

-This utility which is developed in python and sql  consumes data from source files - user_data.csv and event_data.csv and loads into mysql DB after performing given transformations and analysis.
+This utility which is developed in python and sql  consumes data from source files - user_data.csv and event_data.csv and loads into mysql DB after performing required transformations and analysis.

-# Pre-requisites:
+# Pre-requisites and setup:

 DB:
 1. MYSql is the DB where target data is stored.
 Please make sure it is set up.